Caldarie/flutter_tflite_audio/README.md

 ## iOS Installation & Permissions

 1. Add the following key to Info.plist for iOS.
-This ould be found in <YourApp>/ios/Runner
+This could be found in `<YourApp>/ios/Runner`
    ```
    <key>NSMicrophoneUsageDescription</key>
    <string>Record audio for playback</string>